 Black and Latino Studies

 Students can minor in the areas of Black Studies (BLS), Latino Studies (LTS), or in Latin American and Caribbean Studies (LACS).
-Students also have the option to major in Black and Latino Studies through the Baruch College Ad Hoc Major.
+Students also have the opportunity to major in Black and Latino Studies through the Weissman School of Arts and Sciences.
 Graduates pursue careers and advanced degrees in law, education, politics, business, marketing, journalism, and the arts.

 The department organizes scholarly talks, teach-ins, film screenings, exhibitions and other events for the entire college community.
 Our community blog is a digital space for announcements, information, and learning opportunities.
-The Black Studies Colloquium (BSC) is a faculty-led, public forum to exchange ideas, works-in-progress, and professional development; and our collaborations with the Initiative for the Study of Latin America (ISLA) share the commitment to promote the study of Latin America as well as U.S. Latinx Studies.
+The Latinx Visions podcast offers conversations and connections between our classrooms, scholarship, and the communities we serve.
+The Black Studies Colloquium (BSC) is a faculty-led, public forum to exchange ideas, works-in-progress, and professional development.

 Contact